 Mimblewimble: A Lean and Private Blockchain Protocol

 It is called Mimblewimble, a spell from the Harry Potter books.
-It was implemented by the privacy coins Grin and Beam.
-Different from other methods of ensuring privacy, which introduce additional cryptographic elements on top of existing blockchain structures, Mimblewimble reimagines the blockchain itself in minimum form to achieve both privacy and scalability at once.
+The privacy coins Grin and Beam implemented it.
+Unlike other methods of ensuring privacy, which introduce additional cryptographic elements on top of existing blockchain structures, Mimblewimble reimagines the blockchain in the minimum form to achieve confidentiality and scalability.

 How Mimblewimble Works in Privacy Coins

 - No Addresses: Mimblewimble has no notion of addresses; instead, the protocol handles “blinded” transactions.
-Each transaction input and output is encrypted, and only the transacting parties have knowledge of the amounts being moved.
+Each transaction input and output is encrypted, and only the transacting parties know the amounts being moved.

-- Aggregation of Transactions: Mimblewimble transaction offers aggregation; hence, numerous transactions are summed up, reducing blockchain size since the elimination of redundant data would be reduced to a minimum.
+- Aggregation of Transactions: Mimblewimble transaction offers aggregation; hence, numerous transactions are summarised, reducing blockchain size since redundant data would be eliminated to a minimum.

-- Cut-Through Mechanism: This allows for further scalability by removing data that is not required anymore.
-In simple terms, if two parties have some transaction between them; only the net effect is recorded, hence reducing the size of the blockchain and increasing privacy.
+- Cut-Through Mechanism: This allows for further scalability by removing no longer required data.
+In simple terms, if two parties have a transaction, only the net effect is recorded, reducing the blockchain’s size and increasing privacy.

-In essence, not only does Mimblewimble provide privacy, but also much smaller blockchain size, which makes it more scalable compared to traditional blockchain protocols.
+In essence, Mimblewimble provides privacy and has a much smaller blockchain size, making it more scalable than traditional blockchain protocols.

 Pros and Cons of Mimblewimble